curl/everything-curl/libcurl-api.md

 This number is also available as three separate defines:
 `LIBCURL_VERSION_MAJOR`, `LIBCURL_VERSION_MINOR` and `LIBCURL_VERSION_PATCH`.

-These defines are of course only suitable to figure out the version number built *just now* and they won't help you figuring out which libcurl version that is used in run-time three years from now.
+These defines are, of course, only suitable to figure out the version number built *just now* and they won't help you figuring out which libcurl version that is used at run-time three years from now.

 ### Which libcurl version runs